Alastair

 started, Lewis quickly wrote a more or less final version, like Anthony

 Trollope.
 Unlike Henry James (or Tolkien), he never drafted and redrafted.
-Nevill Coghill might have to make

-ten or more drafts of anything for publication; but when things went well Lewis
+Nevill Coghill might have to make ten or more drafts of anything for

-would write only a rough copy and a fair copy (with one or two corrections per
+a fair copy (with one or two corrections per page).
+And that was it, except for

-which were tried out first as lectures.
-Even the final version would be in
+lectures.
+Even the final version would be in longhand; Lewis thought a noisy

-longhand; Lewis thought a noisy typewriter dulled the sense of rhythm.
+typewriter dulled the sense of rhythm.
+Fortunately, his writing was legible

-Fortunately, his writing was legible enough to go straight to the publisher,
+enough to go straight to the publisher, unless Warren typed it out.
+Obviously,

-unless Warren typed it out.
-Obviously, composition was not so fast as writing;
+composition was not so fast as writing; before committing to paper, he must

-retaining it by some “power of memory” (as Tolkien called Lewis’s retentiveness
+have composed each work in his head, retaining it by some “power of memory” (as

-of the spoken word).
-Lewis’s fluency suggests that he composed in paragraphs,
+Tolkien called Lewis’s retentiveness of the spoken word).
+Lewis’s fluency

-as Robert Louis Stevenson did, and Edward Gibbon in his covered acacia walk.
+Edward Gibbon in his covered acacia walk.
+Others of Lewis’s generation

-Others of Lewis’s generation similarly revolved ideas while walking; the rhythm
+similarly revolved ideas while walking; the rhythm assisting them, perhaps, to

-assisting them, perhaps, to develop expansive themes.
-Erwin Panofsky wrote much
+develop expansive themes.
+Erwin Panofsky wrote much art history in Princeton’s

-finished to the last full stop.
-He recited installments
+woods, returning from a walk with paragraphs finished to the last full stop.
+He

-to a friend who noticed, after a break due to illness, that Panofsky had lost
+recited installments to a friend who noticed, after a break due to illness,

-his place and was repeating, word for word, a passage already imparted.
-And he
+that Panofsky had lost his place and was repeating, word for word, a passage

-was not only word perfect but punctuation perfect.
+already imparted.
+And he was not only word perfect but punctuation perfect.

 The flow of